 Junior Fresh Orientation Week takes place from Monday 20th September.
-All incoming Junior Fresh (first year) Pharmacy students are asked to attend the Pharmacy Orientation sessions.
-Information about the day and time will be published during the summer.
+All incoming Junior Fresh (first year) Pharmacy students are asked to attend the Pharmacy Orientation sessions on Friday 24th September in the Paccar theatre in the Science Gallery.
+Information about the day and time can be found here.

 The new curriculum and structure for the Five-year Pharmacy (Integrated) Programme commenced in September 2015.
 Those students who carry on to successfully complete year four of the programme will be awarded a B.Sc.
 (Pharm.) and may progress into a postgraduate fifth year which leads to the award of a M.Pharm.
 The M.Pharm. will be required for registration as a pharmacist with the Pharmaceutical Society of Ireland.
 Students participating in the new programme will be subject to the then-applicable postgraduate fees and costs which will be payable for the fifth year.

 The Five-year Integrated Pharmacy programme comprises a variety of approaches to teaching Pharmacy by friendly, dedicated, enthusiastic and approachable staff: Lectures, seminars, tutorials, workshops, small-group teaching, problem-based learning, site-visits, computer-assisted learning, web discussion boards, wikis, online group assignments, communication skills, career planning, clinical case studies, inter-professional learning, laboratory and dispensing practicals and a research project.